 Mount Union’s direct-entry BSN program is a rigorous four-year degree program that focuses on a solid foundation of science and liberal arts and an in depth introduction to the nursing profession in the first year.
 Students will also benefit from small class and one-on-one attention from faculty members in Gallaher Hall, our new state-of-the-art health and medical sciences facility.
 In addition, students will have ample opportunities to experience hands-on learning and clinical opportunities.
 In fact, Mount Union students will complete roughly 20% more clinical hours than most nursing programs in Northeast Ohio.
 Learn more about Mount Union’s BSN Program.

-The University of Mount Union obtained approval/authorization to offer the BSN degree from the Ohio Board of Nursing, Higher Learning Commission of the North Central Association of College and Schools and Ohio Board of Regents.
+The University of Mount Union obtained approval/authorization to offer the BSN degree from the Ohio Board of Nursing, Higher Learning Commission and Ohio Board of Regents.
 In addition, Mount Union has developed its BSN program following the accreditation standards of the Commission on Collegiate Nursing Education (CCNE) and standards of nursing education set by the Ohio Board of Nursing (OBN).
-The University will follow the CCNE procedures and guidelines to seek full accreditation for the BSN program.
-The program expects to obtain CCNE accreditation for the first class by the time of their graduation.
+The University submitted an initial application for consideration for accreditation to the CCNE and plans to host an on-site visit by a CCNE accreditation team in fall 2015.
+The program expects to obtain CCNE accreditation during the 2016 Spring Semester before the inaugural class graduates.
 Learn more about the accreditation of Mount Union’s BSN Program.

 How many clinical settings will I be exposed to during the program?

 Students majoring in nursing at Mount Union will complete roughly 20% more clinical hours than most nursing programs in Northeast Ohio.
-In fact, students will complete approximately 1,200 clinical hours through rotations.
+In fact, students will complete approximately 1,100 clinical hours through rotations.
 Nursing students will begin clinical rotations and begin gaining hands-on experience in a variety of clinical specialty settings and clinical areas in their second year.
 Students will experience the role of nursing in various nursing areas including, but not limited to: medical-surgical, critical care, long-term care, nursing homes, pediatrics, psychiatric mental health, labor and delivery and community health settings.
 In addition, a preceptorship in a nursing student’s final year will allow them to work with a professional nurse successfully transitioning them into their real-world nursing responsibilities.
+Learn more about Mount Union’s clinical rotations.
 Learn more about Mount Union’s clinical rotations.